 Finding people to follow – method #1 (keywords)

 Pinterest has a pretty good search function.
-Type in your niche into the search bar, and press enter (it will divide it into separate words automatically):
+Type in your niche into the search bar, and press enter:

 This will bring up all pins relevant to those keywords.

 Obviously, if someone pins or repins an image that is related to your keywords, they’re probably interested in the topic.